 Our three day Waterloo tour takes a very relaxed approach to the Waterloo campaign, visiting the significant sites and many of the museums.
 At Quatre Bras we stand at the crossroads grimly held against the advancing forces of Marshal Ney whilst at Ligny we stand on the spot where Wellington met Blucher, explore the hard fought-over villages and see Napoleon’s observation point at the Fleurus windmill.
 The highlight will be a comprehensive exploration of the field of Waterloo; from the Allied right flank at Hougoumont, along the ridge which saw the Allied squares hold off the dramatic French cavalry attacks, to La Haye Saint and Picton’s crossroads, the scene of d’Erlon’s massed infantry attacks and British cavalry charges.
 On the French side of the battlefield we visit Napoleon’s quarters the night before the battle, the desperate fighting in and around Plancenoit, the site of the French Grand Battery and walk the route of the final attack of Napoleon’s Imperial Guard.
 An added attraction of this tour will be attendance at the Sunday morning re-enactment on the field of Waterloo itself – a spectacular event that will be played out by more than 1000 uniformed participating infantry, cavalry and artillery and whose fascinating camps we will explore at both Hougoumont and Le Caillou providing tremendous colour and depth to the tour.

-Morning Eurostar departure to Brussels from London St Pancras International.
-Drive to Ligny for the terrible battle fought between the French and Prussians at the same time as Quatre Bras.
-We visit Blucher’s observation point at Brye, Napoleon’s mill at Fleurus and the villages of St Amand and Ligny which were virtually destroyed during the battle.
-Continue to Quatre Bras and visit the crossroads, Gemioncourt farm and the Duke of Brunswick’s memorial.
-Then it’s back to central Brussels to check into our hotel for two nights.
+Depart London by coach via Eurotunnel and drive to Ligny for the attrition battle fought between the French and Prussians at the same time as Quatre Bras.
+We visit Blucher's observation point at Brye, Napoleon's mill at Fleurus and the villages of St Amand and Ligny which were virtually destroyed during the battle.
+Continue to Quatre Bras and visit the famous crossroads, Gemioncourt farm and the Duke of Brunswick's memorial.
+Continue to historic central Brussels to check-in to our hotel for two nights.